rodem-hep/nu2flows/README.md

 ## Setup

 1) Setup the environment.
-- Either use the requirement.txt file to setup the appropriate python packages.
     - This project was tested with python 3.9.
+    - You can use the requirement.txt file to setup the appropriate python packages.
     - Alternatively use the docker build file to create an image which can run the package.
 2) Download the data.
     - The datafiles are too large and thus are not stored in this repository.
     - You can find them on Zenodo:
         - doi: 10.5281/zenodo.6782987

 ## Configuration